 Holy.
 Shit.
 This is the single most terrifying thing I have ever read.
 I just don’t “do” demon books, movies, shows.
 That subject scares the shit out of me.
 And like the colossal asshole I am, I read this book in the middle of the most desolate COP in Afghanistan.
 It was so frightening that I would put the book away for days at a time.
 I read things that were so sickening they made me gag.

-Malachi Martin was an ex-jesuit priest who wanted to become an Exorcist do exorcisms.
+Malachi Martin was an ex-Jesuit priest who wanted to become an Exorcist do exorcisms.
 OF COURSE, the Catholic church told him no, and denied the phenomenon of exorcisms.
-He quit, because that is complete bullshit.
+He quit because that is complete bullshit.
 It delves into a world most human beings will never even think about or could even comprehend.
-The book covers how demons work, how they gain a foothold inside your soul, the horrific damage they cause to the passed, the different types and why they possess.
-He also talks about the 3 stages to an exorcism.
+The book covers how demons work, how they gain a foothold inside your soul, the horrific damage they cause to the past, the different types, and why they possess.
+He also talks about the 3 stages of exorcism.
 He basically interviews possessed people.
 NOPE!
 They tell him about how they think the possession happened and what their life is currently like.
 He then ATTENDS, and RECORDS, the fucking exorcisms.
 NOPE!
 This book is a test of will to just read.
 It is definitely not for immature, or sensitive readers.
-I whole heartedly believe, and am terrified by, this subject.
+I wholeheartedly believe and am terrified by, this subject.
 I want my sons to be armed with knowledge on this subject.
-Because, the reality of it is that they are in an external battle for their mortal soul.
+Because the reality of it is that they are in an external battle for their mortal soul.
 Deep, I know.

 #22: No Country for Old Men by Cormac McCarthy

 This is by no means a complete list.
 It will continue to evolve and grow.
-I hope it brought back some memories of books you’ve read as a child, or books you’ve read that stuck with you.
+I hope it brought back some memories of books you’ve read as a child or books you’ve read that stuck with you.
 Let me know what you think.
-You have other books that you think are a “must read” for young men?
-Lets hear them.
+Do you have other books that you think are a “must-read” for young men?
+Let’s hear them.